lolverae/terraform-proxmox-example/README.md

 The code consists of Terraform examples using HashiCorp Configuration Language (HCL) on Proxmox.

-For this example I used the Telmate provider from this repohttps://github.com/Telmate/terraform-provider-proxmox.
+For this example I used the [Telmate Proxmox Terraform Provider](https://github.com/Telmate/terraform-provider-proxmox).

 ## Requirements

 * Terraform
-* Terraform Provider & Provisioner for Proxmox from https://github.com/Telmate/terraform-provider-proxmox
+* Proxmox server running

 ### Run